contao/docs-archive/en/hooks/validateFormField.md

 validateFormField
 -----------------

-The validateFormField hook is triggered when a form field is submitted.
+The ```validateFormField``` hook is triggered when a form field is submitted.
 It passes the widget object and the form ID as arguments and expects a widget object as return value.
 It is available from version 2.5.0.

+### Example ###

 ```php
 // config.php